About Body Positive Cornell

 - Reach out to us on Instagram (@bodypositivecornell)

-- Email ap2343@cornell.edu with questions or to be added to the listserv
+- Email aep88@cornell.edu to be connected with the student leaders

 BPC Community Talks